paralus/website/blog/2022-10-13-tips-to-secure-kubernetes-cluster/index.md

 When you have multiple teams working on different applications in your organizations.
 One way to limit their access is by creating different clusters for each application/team.
 But since organizations have multiple applications and teams, this isn’t the right way to isolate access.

 Namespaces were made just for such use cases.
-These in a way **allow you to create multiple sub clusters within a cluster**.
+These in a way **allow you to isolate group of resources within a single cluster**.
 That way you’re able to isolate workloads as well as limit access of users to a particular namespace without creating multiple clusters.

 You can create a namespace for every team, deploy their workload within the namespace & configure access.
 Administrators can create any number of namespaces and configure access to each one of them.
 By using namespace you also enhance RBAC as you have finer access control.
 Since you have multiple namespaces on a single cluster, you can share resources using resource quotas.